dann1/one-deploy/arch_bastion.md

 ```

-## SSH keys
+## SSH Keys

-The main requirement for all this to work, is that you can connect to the bastion host and then further to all host specified in the inventory.
-The easiest way to achieve that is to use `ssh-agent`, but you can also store private keys inside the bastion host (if you must).
+For this to work, the main requirement is that you can connect to the bastion host and then further to all host specified in the inventory.
+The easiest way to achieve this is to use `ssh-agent`, but you can also store private keys inside the bastion host (if you must).